How to Read a Solar Site Survey for Effective PV Array Layout

 The solar industry evolves rapidly, and today’s site surveys must account for modern technologies and updated safety requirements.

-- Module-Level Power Electronics (MLPE): Systems using MLPE, such as microinverters or DC optimizers, can mitigate the impact of shading.
-The site survey helps determine if MLPE is a cost-effective solution for a partially shaded roof.
+- Module-Level Power Electronics (MLPE): Systems using MLPE, such as microinverters or DC optimizers, can mitigate the impact of shading because each module operates independently.
+The site survey helps determine if MLPE is a cost-effective solution for a partially shaded roof and whether it affects wiring and rapid-shutdown strategies.

-- Rapid Shutdown Requirements: NEC 690.12 mandates rapid shutdown systems to de-energize rooftop conductors for firefighter safety.
-The survey must identify component locations and pathways for control circuits to ensure compliance.
+- Rapid Shutdown Requirements: NEC requires rapid-shutdown capability for rooftop PV conductors on buildings to reduce hazards for first responders.
+The survey must identify component locations and control circuits to ensure the installed system meets rapid-shutdown rules and the AHJ’s expectations.

-- Series vs Parallel Circuit Design: The number of panels and their arrangement in a series vs parallel circuit will determine the system’s voltage and current.
-The survey data on available roof space and shading will dictate the optimal string design.
+- Series vs Parallel Circuit Design: The number of panels and their arrangement in series vs parallel will determine the system’s voltage and current.
+The survey data on available roof space and shading will dictate the optimal string design and whether higher-voltage string architectures are suitable and code-compliant.

 Staying current with these evolving standards is crucial.
-For any master electrician or journeyman electrician looking to specialize, formal electrician training is key, with many seeking to expand their career opportunities in solar.
-Master the first step of any solar project.
-Explore our NABCEP Associate courses.
+For any master electrician or journeyman electrician looking to specialize, formal electrician training is key, and certifications help demonstrate competency in PV installations.

 From Survey to Success: Tools and Best Practices